waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
 * Solve the issue of building RT kernel on Nvidia Jetson AGX
 * Start the comparison experiments on Docker+ROS with generic/RT kernels

+### May 29, 2020
+#### Work Done:
+* Prepare demo for the data sharing of ROS messages between Docker containers.
+Setup details can be found at: https://docs.google.com/document/d/14_v1tB89duOA5YHmGE8Q24396NS8CckfU07jGvw7fPk/edit?usp=sharing.
+The feature of data sharing between Docker containers is finished.

+#### To Do List:
+* Solve the issue of building RT kernel on Nvidia Jetson AGX
+* Experiments of the latency, system resource utilization, energy, etc of the data sharing demo